flutter/website/src/docs/development/ui/navigation/deep-linking.md

 description: Navigate to routes when the app receives a new URL
 ---

-Flutter supports deep linking on iOS, Android, and web browsers in the dev channel.
+Flutter supports deep linking on iOS, Android, and web browsers.
 Opening a URL displays that screen in your app.
 With the following steps, you can launch and display routes by using named routes (either with the [`routes`][routes] parameter or [`onGenerateRoute`][onGenerateRoute]), or by using the [`Router`][Router] widget.